wrizu1234/Furo-DAW/README.md

 ### F
 **Show or Hide File Paths**
-Toggles visibility of file paths or names below each clip.
+Toggles visibility of file paths on the sidebar.

 ### I
 **Toggle Insert Mode**
-Switches insert mode on or off, affecting how new clips are placed.
+Switches insert mode on or off, affecting how new clips are placed using the File Path bar.

+### Command (⌘) + T
+**Store Tempo Setting**
+Saves the current BPM (tempo) value internally when clicking the Align Tempo button.

 ---